-Being a business administration apprentice can teach you a huge amount, and is a fantastic way to get experience and grow your skills.
+Being a business administration apprentice can teach you a huge amount.
+And is a fantastic way to get experience and grow your skills.
 As an alternative to university, it gives you real-world experience of a business environment.
-You’ll be paid a relatively low salary and will also have the opportunity to learn on the job, without incurring hefty tuition fees.
+You’ll be paid a salary and will also have the opportunity to learn on the job, without incurring hefty tuition fees.

-Boosting your confidence
+Boosting your Confidence

-You will also learn to communicate and build relationships with your colleagues, from junior peers to more senior managers.
+You will also learn to communicate and build relationships with your colleagues.
+From junior peers to more senior managers.
 In doing so you will develop your people skills and learn to be confident in yourself around other people.
 These are not things you will learn at school, but are vital in the long term.
 Learn more about the benefits of confidence here.

-You may be required to help process a lot of paperwork, so your existing organisational skills will be put to good use, and you will learn new skills and techniques, too.
+You may be required to help process a lot of paperwork.
+So your existing organisational skills will be put to good use.
+You will also learn new skills and techniques, too.
 Being well organised means learning how to take accurate notes, manage paper filing systems, write and keep on top of to-do lists and scheduling tasks.

 Working with IT

 You may, as part of your training, be asked to produce documents, send emails, and create spreadsheets or databases.
 Sometimes your supervisors may ask you to use programs such as outlook, excel and powerpoint to improve processes within the business, to get organised or to bring people together.
 Each of these tasks will give you the opportunity to hone your skills.
 Find out more about the type of programmes you will use here.

-Variety of admin skills
+Variety of Admin Skills

-As well as the mainstream IT skills, you’ll pick up a wide range of super helpful skills working with different office equipment and tools.
-For example, getting competent in using photocopying and scanning equipment, growing your confidence in answering the phone, learning how to manage calendars and how to file and save documents in a helpful way.
+As well as the mainstream IT skills.
+You’ll pick up a wide range of super helpful skills working with different office equipment and tools.
+For example, getting competent in using photocopying and scanning equipment.
+Growing your confidence in answering the phone.
+Learning how to manage calendars and how to file and save documents in a helpful way.
 These competencies will be invaluable in your apprenticeship as well as in your future full time job.

 If you meet customers in person you will learn how to make them feel comfortable and welcome.
-At this stage, you are likely to be the first person the customer has met, and you’ll be responsible for giving a good first impression of the company.
+At this stage, you are likely to be the first person the customer has met.
+And you’ll be responsible for giving a good first impression of the company.

 Completing a business administration apprenticeship is a great way to learn and improve.
 Find out more about apprenticeships by contacting us today.